An amazing opportunity to do a ‘hands on’ subject in school!

 - Requirements of optimum nutrition required for animal growth and health

 - What role technology plays in the land based sector

 - The range of technology used within the land based sector from DNA testing to use of drones

 - How science and innovation has influenced technology developments

 - Development of animal and plant husbandry skills.

 For the right boys there will be a chance to show stock, steward at the market, take animals to market, see them graded, help the vet, foot trim and see it all being done, visit a robotic parlour and other farms.
 For some there will be the chance to take the responsibility of being Farm HODs and help the farm staff with the running of our farm.
 We firmly believe those who take on responsibilities and are offered opportunities within the Brymore Agricultural department are also committed to all areas of the school and demonstrate the required behaviour of a Brymore Boy within and outside of lessons.

-Mr Williams, Head of Agriculture.
+Miss K Marks, Head of Agriculture.